Sparten-Ashvinee/LangID/README.md

 | Support Vector Machine (SVM)  | 78.03%  |
 | K-Nearest Neighbors (KNN)  | 78.65%  |

+### Deployment
+We are developing a web inference system for testing, available at [Ashvinee.xyz](https://www.ashvinee.xyz/coming-soon-01).
+We are utilizing Flask for the web framework and MLflow for managing the machine learning lifecycle to facilitate deployment.

 ### Resources
 - Ashvinee, Narendra Bhusakhare, Jitesh Singh, Mausumi Goswami, “An architecture of machine